How to Use Specific Vocational Preparation to Determine SSD Eligibility

 The definition of semi-skilled work does us very little good.
 Semi-skilled jobs are more complex than unskilled work and less complex than skilled work.
 SSA will say that semiskilled jobs ‘may require alertness and close attention…coordination and dexterity…as when hands or feet must be moved quickly to do repetitive tasks.”
 The easiest way to determine whether or not a job is semi-skilled is to look it up in the Dictionary of Occupational Titles and find the SVP number.

 Skilled work requires high levels of judgment and adaptability.
 It involves setting goals or making plans.
 One must be able to understand, carry out and remember complex instructions.
 These jobs encompass abstract ideas and problem-solving.
-Finally, skilled job functions require knowledge of principles and processes of an art, science, or applied trade and the ability to apply that knowledge in a proper and approved manner.
+Finally, specific vocational preparation skilled job functions require knowledge of principles and processes of an art, science, or applied trade and the ability to apply that knowledge in a proper and approved manner.
 Armed with the knowledge of which jobs are PRW and the skill level of that past work, a determination as to the transferability of skills must now be made.